A Year of Book Giving

 Honor and amuse Dad on Father’s Day with Pop, You Rock Because.
 Most of the reasons in this book for caring about Dad are your reasons in apt words with brilliant cartoons.
 Way better than a Father’s Day card.

 Start your summer right with Michael Turback’s mouthwatering More than a Month of Sundaes.
-You might learn some soda fountain logo and with the author’s recipes and his new list of more than 500 top sundaes places in the country, you won’t go hungry for long.
+You might learn some soda fountain logo.
+Ice cream history reveals what's below the toppings in Americans' lives as well as in their desserts.
+You'll learn how to create easy surprise sundaes.
 P.S.
-It makes a great Father’s Day gift.
+This makes a great Father’s Day gift.

 If you are getting married this month (or any month), Heading for the Wedding, by Sara Shacter and Christine Thornton, is the entertainingly instructive book that you want to make sure that all your guests (ages three to 12) read before they arrive at the wedding.
 Get it into their little hands soon!